realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - A person who doesn't code should be able to look at a method or variable and know what it does/means.
 - Some of these ideas are contradictory, and those are the ones that require more thought and consideration for the situation.

-#### A Note on Line Comprehension Complexity
+### A Note on Line Comprehension Complexity

-- Humans can handle 7±2 item in their short-term working memory at a given time, so code lines should be broken up when approaching 6 items on a given line.
+- Humans can handle 7±2 items in their short-term working memory at a given time, so code lines should be broken up when approaching 6 items on a given line.
 - Horizontal line complexity should never have more than 8 items on a given line.
-- Strive to keep line complexity to 5 items maximum, and know when you got past that it causes an increase cognitive load that slow comprehension.
+- Strive to keep line complexity to maximum of 6 "items," and know when you get past that number, it causes a dramatic increase in the cognitive load which slows comprehension.

 ### Encapsulation of Data via Intention-named methods